shrimpynuts/rice-tech-resources/README.md

 **Start early.** Many job postings come out around early August, even before school begins.

 There are plenty of job boards out there, do your Google's for "software engineering internships github 202x".
 For example, Pitt CS comes out with a list on their github every year.
-Here's [2021](https://github.com/Pitt-CSC/Summer2021-Internships).
+Here's for [summer 2021](https://github.com/Pitt-CSC/Summer2021-Internships).

 **Use your network.** When you begin your job search, contact everyone you know in tech, including family/friends.
 Especially when you're a freshman/sophomore, there's a good chance your first gig will likely come from within your network.